Skip to main content

 Why would I have a negative settlement?

-This can occur if your Amazon fees and advertising costs are larger than your sales amount or if Amazon has reserved a large balance of your payout for future disbursement and it has made the balance of the payout negative.
+This can occur if your sales channels fees and advertising costs are larger than your sales amount, or if the sales channel has reserved a large balance of your payout for future disbursement and it has made the balance of the payout negative.

 In this case Amazon will actually charge your card on file with the settlement amount and produce a negative total settlement report.